strofimovsky/aws-rolling-snaps/README.md

 ~~Quick~~ start (AWS Lambda)
 =========

 Setting up Lambda function in AWS is a somewhat cumbersome process, including defining policies, roles, CloudWatch rules, permissions and so on.
-Please feel free to inspect/modify (schedule times, optional hourly run etc) and then run [lambda-setup.sh](lambda-setup.sh) script for this.
+Please feel free to inspect/modify (schedule times, optional hourly run etc) and then run [lambda-setup.sh](lambda-setup.sh) script for it.
+In case you feel like doing this multiple times (usually this is the case) there's a cleanup script [lambda-cleanup.sh](lambda-setup.sh).

 Don't forget to mark EBS volumes that you wish to snapshot with a tag ('MakeSnapshot': 'true' by default)

 Notes
 =========
-Configurable parameters (cp config.json.sample config.json, and edit):
+- Configurable parameters (cp config.json.sample config.json, and edit):
 ```ini
         'arn':        'arn:aws:sns:eu-west-1:1234xxxxx:yyyyyyy',
         'tag_name': 'MakeSnapshot',